 One drawback of the growth in enrolments is that the College is at capacity for daytime programming with only limited classroom space available in the evenings and weekends.
 A variety of changes have been implemented in recent years to optimize space utilization, including shifting an entire Faculty from the New Westminster to the Coquitlam campus, changing how and when courses are scheduled, increasing the number of courses offered on-line and partially on-line, and increasing the number of courses offered during the Summer semester.
-To gauge the effectiveness of these initiatives, an external review of the College's space utilization was conducted at the Board's behest.
+An external review of the College's space utilization efficiency and effectiveness was conducted in 2016 in conjunction with the development of the College's Campus Master Plan.
 The review characterized Douglas as an exemplar with respect to space utilization, showing high utilization numbers evenly distributed throughout the week.